Consultation is when you talk with employees and their representatives to explain your planned changes and get their feedback and input.

 It's important you do not present a finalised redundancy plan to your employees.
 You must leave enough time to consult them and include any of their suggestions you agree to.

-You can only give an employee notice of redundancy once you've finished consulting everyone and a minimum period has passed.
-This could be 30 or 45 days depending on how many redundancies you’re making.
+You can only give an employee notice of redundancy once you've finished consulting everyone.

 When to begin consultation depends on the number of redundancies.